renproject/darknode-cli/README.md

 curl https://darknode.republicprotocol.com/update.sh -sSf | sh
 ```

-This will update your Darknode CLI to the latest version.
+This will update your Darknode CLI to the latest version without affecting any of your deployed node.

 ## Usage